 Company data and information is encrypted in transit (being sent to a colleague, for example) and at rest.
 Teams uses Secure Real-Time Transport Protocol (SRTP) to check the integrity of data which moves from one virtual place on teams to another, enabling safe file and information sharing.
 Advanced Threat Protection (ATP) checks content to see if its malicious or suspicious, and blocks user access if it is.

 During uncertain times like these, using a fully secure solution to support your business can be the difference between struggle and success.
-If you want to learn more about Microsoft Teams and how it can help keep your business productive and secure, get in touch with us for a free 6-month trial.
+If you want to learn more about Microsoft Teams and how it can help keep your business productive and secure, get in touch with us and our IT professional services engineers for a free 6-month trial.
+You may also want to check out our procurement and licensing services page.